LucasHJin/obsidian-notes/6 - Full Notes/SWE/React - Props.md

 # React - Props

 **Props:** mechanism for passing data and event handlers from one component to another in a React application
+- Arguments that are passed into components
+	- Is one-way (from parent to child)

+Just pass all the attributes you want to the component and then accept as props/destructure
+-

 **Common practices:**
 1. **Default props**
 	1. Default values/fallback values for the props
+	2. THIS IS NO LONGER USEFUL → use default parameters instead
 ```js
 ChildComponent.defaultProps = {
     message: 'Default Message'